MAY 2025

 All proceeds from the festival will benefit the Buffalo-Niagara Honor Flight program, which recognizes the United States Veterans for their sacrifices and achievements by providing complimentary flights to Washington, DC, allowing them to visit their memorials at no cost.

-If you are interested in becoming a sponsor, kindly complete the attached sponsorship form.
+If you are interested in becoming a sponsor, kindly complete the Sponsorship Form or contact President, Richard Wojtowicz at wojtowiczr@aol.com

 Please ensure that all forms are submitted by June 8, 2025, in order to qualify for recognition displays.